 The ISO calculates hourly Firm ATC and Non-Firm ATC based on the market schedules determined using its SCUC process for the Day-Ahead Market and its RTC processes for the Real-Time Market for the next day and current day time periods.
 These Firm and Non-Firm ATC values shall be posted for all Interfaces and Scheduled Lines in compliance with applicable North American Energy Standards Board requirements.
-The ISO also calculates and posts Firm and Non-Firm ATC for External Interfaces for the additional hourly, as well as the daily and monthly periods specified in section 9.1, above..
+The ISO also calculates and posts Firm and Non-Firm-ATC for External Interfaces for the additional hourly, as well as the daily and monthly periods specified in section 9.1, above.- The ISO does not calculate Non-Firm ATC because Non-Firm Point-To-Point Transmission Service is not available in the markets that the NYISO administers.

-When calculating Firm ATC ("ATC_F") for all Interfaces for each of the time periods specified in section 9.1 above, the ISO shall use the algorithm established under Requirement 7 of MOD-029-1a.
+When calculating Firm ATC ("ATC_F") for all Interfaces for each of the time periods specified in section 9.1 above, the ISO -shall use the algorithm established under Requirement 7 of MOD-029-1a.
 Specifically:

-$$ATC_F = TTC - ETC_F - CBM - TRM + Postbacks_F + counterflows_F$$
+$ATC_F = TTC - ETC_F - CBM - TRM + Postbacks_F + counterflows_F$